fengyanshi/shi_website/_build/html/_sources/pub_journal.rst.txt

 **Papers submitted or in revision:**

 #.
-Wang, G., Liang, Q., and Shi, F., Analytical and numerical investigation of trapped ocean waves along a submerged ridge, JFM, in revision.

-#.
 Zhang, C, Kirby, J. T., Shi, F., Ma, G., and Grilli, S., "A two-layer non-hydrostatic landslide model for tsunami generation on irregular bathymetry.
 Part 1.
 Theoretical basis.", Ocean Modelling, in revision.